 He died on the same day that Major League baseball was celebrating Jackie Robinson Day, which also happened to be Jack Kirby’s birthday.
 The synchronicity is eerie.
 In addition to Jackie Robinson and the Black Panther, he also played other iconic roles, including Thurgood Marshall and James Brown.

-Boseman was younger than me, born in 1977, the year punk broke, the year my comics fandom really became an addiction.
+Boseman was younger than me, born in 1976, the year before punk broke, the year my comics fandom really became an addiction.
 I wasn’t aware that he had been battling colon cancer the last four years—was this even public knowledge before yesterday?
 I can’t capture in words just how much this news has shaken me.

 One of the best takes I’ve seen today came from Alexandre Rowe, in response to a tweet from Alan Sepinwall: “He [Boseman] played him [Black Panther] the way Chris Reeves played Superman, with the decency and humility that men with great power should have.
 A very underrated performance.”
 Being compared to Chris Reeve’s performance of Superman is the best praise one can offer to any actor portraying a superhero.
 Boseman was certainly a great actor and, by all accounts, a great man.